Carl B. Cook

 Cook had several opportunities to serve those around him as a bishop and stake president, but in 2005 he was called to serve 7,000 miles southwest as the president of the New Zealand Auckland Mission.
 He faithfully served both the people of the Pacific and the missionaries under him until 2008.
 After completing his mission, Cook became an Area Seventy in the Utah North Area until being called as a member of the First Quorum of the Seventy in 2011.
 His calling again took him thousands of miles from home, but this time to the east, as he was assigned to preside over the Africa Southeast Area in 2014.

 In his devotional address Elder Cook spoke of putting off the natural man.
-Drawing from his experiences as a cowboy, he urges us all to learn a lesson from his horse Stubby, who underwent a major transformation from wild horse to docile and trusted companion.
-He encourages us to submit our will to God’s.
+Drawing from his experiences as a cowboy, he urges us all to learn a lesson from his horse Stubby, who underwent a major transformation from wild horse to trusted companion.
+Elder Cook encourages us to submit our will to God’s.

 No matter where Elder Cook resides—the Pacific, the Midwest, or Southeastern Africa—you can always find him serving others with the same zeal he had as a young missionary in Germany: with his heart, might, mind, and strength.